MathMan05/JankClient/InstanceInfo.md

     "name":<name>,
     "description"?:<short description>,
-    "descriptionLong"?:<A description for the instance that can be longer>, "src"?:<URL to image repersenting your instance>,
+    "descriptionLong"?:<A description for the instance that can be longer>, "image"?:<URL to image repersenting your instance>,
-    "URL"?:<The URL that can be used to get your wellknown>, "URLs"?:{
+    "url"?:<The URL that can be used to get your wellknown>, "language":<what language your server is in>,
+    "country":<what country your server is in>,
+    "display":<true or false depending on wether it should display>, "urls"?:{
         "wellknown":<wellknown URL>,
         "api":<API URL>,
         "cdn":<CDN URL>,